 It is finally possible to compare publishers to one another and decide if cooperation should be retained or stopped.

 Now, without criteria through which to judge, the above numbers are meaningless.
 Our suggestion is that, like in school, a 0.6 is the cutoff point, as below this value signals a strong tendency towards path 3.
 It is also important to view value of the index for each publisher with accounting for the number of paths related to the publisher – the more paths, the higher reliability of the index.

 After the initial setup of data collection in ROIVENUE, this analysis can take place periodically, so the behavior of the retained and new publishers can be continuously monitored and the quality of the affiliate portfolio can be maintained.

 AXA had been struggling with evaluating the quality of different affiliate publishers for years.

-As a result, AXA saw an increase of ROI of its affiliate program as well as of the entire marketing mix.
+As a result, AXA saw an increase in ROI of its affiliate program as well as it's entire marketing mix.

 When it comes to tracking your business performance, you don’t have to limit yourself to your internal database.
 Smart marketers know that there is a lot to be gained from integrating all of their 1st party data from external marketing systems into one place.
 Roivenue helps them connect the worlds of marketing and business into one seamless experience.